bonsaiheldin/carrotJS/README.md

 ### Introduction

+carrotJS consists of two files: The Javascript file `carrot.js` and the CSS file `carrot.css`.
+Since carrotJS is using the DOM for rendering it highly depends on CSS and having everything as inline CSS is bad for overall performance.
+That's why the `carrot.css` should be included, too.

-A game can be created and started by a single line of code:
+If that is done, a game can be created and started by a single line of code:

 `new Carrot.Game();`